vzachari/IronSmithQSM/README.md

 MEDI Toolbox is not required if QSM maps already available
 Currently only MEDI Toolbox version 01/15/2020 is supported

+#### NOTE: 8.8 GB of free space is required for each instance of IronSmith running (see section #5, parallel processing)

 ## 2) Installation:

 ##### a) Download Ironsmith QSM